5 Scoring of Tasks

 FIGURE 5.9: Example item illustrating scoring with variables (html|ib).

-CBA ItemBuilder Version 10.0 will support a simple scoring definition by providing default scoring for components (e.g., Checkboxes) and groups (e.g., RadioButtonGroup and FrameSelectGroups) using FSM Variables (instead of so-called Hit-/Mis-conditions).
+Starting with CBA ItemBuilder Version 10.4, a simple scoring definition is supported by providing default scoring for components (e.g., Checkboxes) and groups (e.g., RadioButtonGroup and FrameSelectGroups) using FSM Variables (instead of so-called Hit-/Miss-conditions).

 5.3 Definition of Explicit Scoring Rules